-To ensure we have evidence of a child's progress in the EYFS we use a range of strategies all of which come together in their individual portfolio.
-We are very proud of our portfolios: these are collections of children's work, photographs and observations which create a detailed picture of the child.
+We collect a range of evidence to show a child's progress in the EYFS.
+This includes collections of children's work, photographs and observations, all of which create a detailed picture of the child.

 Where appropriate, we include individual next steps for children's learning, these next steps inform planning for the next day and week ahead.